 Some cervical listhesis is idiopathic and might be related to congenital or developed circumstances that dispose particular vertebrae towards migration without known explanations.
 Elongation of the pars interarticularis, as well as thinning and general poor formation of the pars are the most often cited direct sources.

-Cervical Spondylolisthesis Symptoms
+Spondylolisthesis Symptoms in the Neck

 Similar to lumbar spondylolisthesis, most cases of cervical vertebral migration are not consequential or symptomatic.
 Most cases are rated as being grade 1 or 2 and usually do not create any particular pain or problems for the patient.
 When cervical spondylolisthesis attains the classification of grade 3 or 4, the likelihood for symptomatic expression increases dramatically.